 - developing programs, activities, events, resources and materials to support diversity and inclusion, and

-- facilitating the delivery of staff professional development opportunities.
+- facilitating the delivery of professional development opportunities for staff.

 The University's Strategic Plan includes in its Mission Statement:

 - We equip our students to live a life they value and to be effective global citizens.
 We do this by creating inspirational and engaged learning experiences by staff who actively practise scholarship.

 - We extend internationally recognised educational opportunities for our diverse student body, including those from rural and regional communities.

 - We create and apply knowledge in partnership with our communities in fields that are regionally relevant and globally significant.